 The first design I’d like to share are my 5 free door puzzles, which can be easily adapted to seal chests instead.
 You can download this puzzle here, and once you have, simply write rewrite the puzzle onto an image of a chest (or stick it on a real one) and you’re done.

 What I love about this puzzle is that it is so fast.
 You literally only need to write two words and highlight some letters and you are ready to go.
 Great for sealing chests, but really, any DM should have a couple of these in their back pocket to drop onto items they wish to seal at a moment’s notice.

 Sealing chests with lock puzzles

-The first two puzzles are magical in nature.
+The first puzzle is magical in nature.
 But chests are mainly hard wood and iron bands.
 And having a puzzle that reflects that vibe – and is more mechanical in nature – might fit your theme better.

 With lock puzzles you can place up to nine basic locks onto a chest.
 Each lock consists of three key puzzle pieces and is easy to solve.
 But if you combine any number of these puzzles, they become increasingly difficult to solve.
 The more locks you add to the chest, the harder i becomes to open.

 Now here’s the really cool part: There are over 500 ways to set up this puzzle.
 So your player will never encounter the same puzzle setup for your chest or puzzle box twice.

 This puzzle has lots of metal puzzle pieces the players must collect.
 And, just like with the last puzzle, you can place these anywhere you like.
 (I like to stick them onto iron golems but that’s just me).